Please note: the SPCA Serving Erie County is not an animal control facility.

 There are people in our community who have an exceptional amount of experience finding lost dogs.

 There are effective Facebook pages dedicated to helping reunite Western New York’s lost pets with their owners!
 One is called PET ALERT OF WNY.
 The other is WNY LOST & FOUND PETS.
-If you’ve lost or found a pet, please post photos/videos and as much information as possible here: http://www.facebook.com/pages/Pet-Alert-of-WNY/273796975968125 and https://www.facebook.com/WnyPets?ref=ts&fref=ts.
+If you’ve lost or found a pet, please post photos/videos and as much information as possible on those pages.

 Lost or Found a Cat?
 Call!

 SPCA Lost / Found Animal Reports

 The SPCA keeps on file lost and found dog and cat reports.
-These reports cannot be filled out by phone; pet owners with missing pets must visit the shelter in person to fill out a report.
-Please bring a photograph of your pet to place with the report.
+These reports can be filled out by phone.

 When time permits, SPCA staff members consult the lost pet database as stray animals are brought to the shelter in the hopes of finding a match.
 However, please be aware that this is not always possible, as our shelter is extremely busy during business hours.
 As a pet owner, it’s your responsibility to visit regularly to see if your missing pet is at the shelter.
 We suggest you or someone familiar with the pet visit daily.

 If you find an untagged cat in your community, please bring him to a local veterinarian’s office to be scanned for a microchip.
 Microchips contain owner information which often lead to owner-cat reunions!